Scan & Automate: Connecting ProGlove MAI to n8n and Responding (Part 1)

 - Create a new workflow

-- Add an MQTT Trigger node.
+- Add an MQTT Trigger node (with the ‘+’ on the right)

 - Connect it to your HiveMQ broker.